 Have you ever considered getting a tattoo?
-A recent conversation with my husband revealed that he was not in favour of body art in any way, but when I suggested that I could perhaps get my allergies, medical number and details tattooed instead he actually thought this was a great idea.
+Many people are not in favour of body art in any way, but what if you could perhaps get your allergies, medical number and details tattooed instead?
+It changes the argument and most people I’ve talked to about this actually thought this was a great idea.
+But consider also that people can grow out of allergies – what then?
+Painful tattoo removal?
+Would medical tattoos be suitable for children?
+It’s an interesting debate.

-It serves a purpose, would always be with me and would mean that eczema patches which often prevent me from wearing both my medicalert necklace and bracelet would be avoided.
+It serves a purpose, would always be with you and would mean that eczema patches which often prevent people from wearing both my MedicAlert necklace and bracelet would be avoided.
 But is this a bit of a drastic measure?

 I admit that I’m often not wearing mine.
 They irritate me, mainly due to eczema on my wrists and neck.
 You have to remember to put them on each day.
 If you’re going to break any jewellery, sod’s law it will be the expensive silver medicalert bracelet and any jewellery is easy to lose and expensive to replace.